flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 [Redux](https://redux.js.org/) but I've heard tell that it also has embraced a global, central state container.

-If you create a form abstraction using re-frame, it's possible to keep track of its state in a global state atom.
+If you create a form abstraction using re-frame, it's possible to track its state in a global state atom.
 It's further possible to establish a naming convention for forms, making it easier for other participants to look up the form's data and react to it.